Jonas Björkman

 Jonas Lars Björkman ([ˈjûːnas ˈbjœ̌rkman]; born 23 March 1972) is a Swedish former professional tennis player.
 He is a former world No. 1 in doubles, and also a former world No. 4 in singles.
 Björkman retired from professional tennis after competing at the 2008 Tennis Masters Cup doubles championships.
-As of 2019, he is ranked in the top 40 on the all-time ATP prize money list with over $14.5 million.
+As of 2019, he was ranked in the top 40 on the all-time ATP prize money list with over $14.5 million.
+As of July 2024 he is still in the top 50 of the all-time ATP prize money list.

 Björkman has had long-term successful doubles partnerships with Jan Apell, Jacco Eltingh, Nicklas Kulti, Max Mirnyi, Pat Rafter, Kevin Ullyett, and Todd Woodbridge.
 He has won the career Grand Slam in men's doubles, holding a total of nine major championships.

 In March 2015, he joined Andy Murray's coaching team.
 He has also coached the Swedish men's padel team.

 Biography

 The son of tennis coach and mailman Lars Björkman, Jonas began playing tennis at the age of six.
 At 18, he won the Swedish Junior Championship and was among the top-5 Swede junior players.
 He married Petra on 2 December 2000 in Stockholm, and they have a son, Max (born 15 January 2003).

 He plays right-handed and has a particularly good record against left-handed players.
 He claims it's because his father plays left-handed.